The plasma for medicines programme

 In some other countries, plasma derived medicinal products are made from plasma donated by donors who are paid.
 These medicines can be imported to the UK.

-It’s illegal to pay blood and plasma donors in the UK.
+It is illegal to pay blood, plasma and platelet donors in the UK.

 Does NHS Blood and Transplant sell plasma for profit?